Mexico

 Managed by the Servicio de Administración Tributaria (SAT) under the Comprobante Fiscal Digital por Internet (CFDI) system.
 Aims to simplify tax compliance, reduce fraud, and enhance transparency.

-Who Needs E-Invoices in Mexico?
+Who needs e-invoices in Mexico?

 • Large Enterprises: Businesses with revenue exceeding MXN 4 million (approximately €200,000) are required to comply.